jomisica/lxd-kube/README.md

 This column can have two values (master/worker).

+##### The K8S_API_ENDPOINT column

+This column describes the domain to use with the master plane.
+This domain must have hostname.domain.xyz.
+The hostname will be the name given in the LXD_CONTAINER_NAME/HOSTNAME column.

+This domain is used to access the Kubernetes API by domain instead of IP.
+The configuration for kubectl will be generated for each cluster with the domain provided in this column.

+Internally, Kubernetes uses this domain in the cluster's certificates.

+It does not need to be a true domain however, when resolving the domain to IP it must point to the IP of the container of this master plane.
+However, it can be a real domain and be used on the internet.

 #### Run the script
 The cluster-config-data.csv file defines how many projects will be created and their properties.
 In the cluster-config-data.csv file there are three projects for LXD, in each project a master plane and two workers are created.